Rippling/remark-mdx-react-docgen-typescript/README.md

 - `componentName: string`: The name of tag/component this plugin will use in JSX.
 Defaults to `ComponentDocs`.
 - `directiveName: string`: The directive name.
 Defaults to `component-docs`.
-- `fileAttrName: string`: The attribute name for file path.
+- `fileAttributeName: string`: The attribute name for file path.
 Defaults to `file`.
 - `rootDir: string`: Change what `<rootDir>` refers to.
 Defaults to `process.cwd()`.
 - `reactDocGenOptions: object`: Options for [`react-docgen-typescript`](https://github.com/styleguidist/react-docgen-typescript?tab=readme-ov-file#options).